NewDawn0/K-Log/README.md

 ```

 ## Keybinds
+- The dump key
-The default key to dump the saved text is `cmd + ö`
+    The dump key dumps the current buffer to the logfile</br>
-It is recommended to use an unmapped key
+    Default: `cmd + 9`
+- Exec keys
+    Exec keys add the ability to run custom shell commands using key combinations</br>
+    Sudo should not be a problem as the parent process meaning the logger has sudo priveleges</br>

 ## Config
-TODO: Add working config
+To configure the keylogger open the `config.h` file in the src folder